Self-Help & Coping

 ‘Will you accept me as a fibromyalgia patient?
 Are you comfortable with it?’

-“If patients ask the doctor in this way, they don’t have to feel rejected personally, they can feel the doctor rejected the disease,” says Katz.
+“If patients ask the doctor in this way, they don’t have to feel rejected personally.
+They can feel the doctor rejected the disease, not them,” says Katz.
 “You need to find a doctor who is interested in fibromyalgia, but they do not have to be an expert.
 They need to be nice, compassionate, and willing to take it on.
-You have to go to somebody right from the start who can say, ‘Yes, I treat fibromyalgia and am comfortable with it.’”
+You need to find a doctor who can say right from the start, ‘Yes, I treat fibromyalgia and am comfortable with it.’”

-Fuller suggests that patients could find out a lot about the doctor’s philosophy on treating fibromyalgia patients by asking:
+Fuller says patients can find out a lot about the doctor’s philosophy on treating fibromyalgia by asking:

 “What do you find works for your other fibromyalgia patients?”

-“The quality of the answer will tell the patients quite a bit,” says Fuller.
-If at this juncture or further along in the visit you feel like you are in the wrong doctor’s office, you may have to cut your losses and thank them for their time.
+“The quality of the answer tells the patient quite a bit,” says Fuller.
+At this juncture, you may feel like you are in the wrong doctor’s office.
+Just cut your losses and thank them for their time.

 Asking Questions

-If you have made it past the first few moments of conversation and things are going well, it may be time to get into specifics about your concerns and treatment options.
-Before diving into specifics, patients should have respect for the time restrictions of the visit.
+If you’ve survived the first two minutes, it may be time to address your medical concerns.
+But before diving into specifics, have respect for the time restrictions of the visit.
 Reviewing an exhaustive list of symptoms could gobble up precious time without getting anything accomplished.

-What kind of questions and how many should you ask on the first or second visit?
-Uslan recommends that you hand the physician a short list of your most important questions or concerns, but clearly indicate that you do not expect the doctor to address more than two or three.
+What kind of questions and how many should you ask on the first visit?
+Uslan recommends that you hand the physician a short list of your most important concerns.
+However, clearly indicate that you do not expect the doctor to address more than two or three.
 The rest can be discussed during future appointments.

 “Any question is appropriate as long as it is respectful.
 However, only one of the three may be fully addressed.
-This is what you are hiring your physician for … not to handle volume, but to handle or provide quality and depth when necessary,” says Uslan.
-“Every physician has to have enough of a ‘thick skin’ to professionally handle questions that may or may not be comfortable or easy to answer.”
+This is what you are hiring your physician for … not to handle volume, but to provide quality and depth,” says Uslan.

-“Doctors are used to being asked gently and briefly, what kind of approaches they favor for treating illnesses, but not being quizzed in detail,” says Richard Podell, M.D., of the UMDNJ-Robert Wood Johnson Medical School.
-“Since fibromyalgia affects so many organs it would be worthwhile for patients to inquire if the doctor uses a multisystem approach to treatment – such as physical therapy, medication, addressing sleep problems, nutrition, exercise, and psychotherapy to help with coping.
+“Doctors are used to being asked gently, what kind of approaches they favor for treating illnesses, but not being quizzed in detail,” says Richard Podell, M.D., of the UMDNJ-Robert Wood Johnson Medical School.
+“Since fibromyalgia affects so many organs, patients should inquire if the doctor uses a multisystem approach.
+In other words, prescribing physical therapy, medication, addressing sleep problems, nutrition, exercise, and psychotherapy to help with coping.”

-“If all they do is prescribe medications, but they are also sympathetic and supportive, at least you know.
-One rheumatologist I know still advises pushing exercise limits as if the patient were a high school athlete.
+“If all they do is prescribe medications, but they are also sympathetic and supportive, at least you know, says Podell.
+“Also beware that some doctors push exercise limits as if the patient were a high school athlete.
 This is not good.
 Exercise should be increased slowly.”

-Other questions that may be worthwhile exploring include: Is he or she willing to discuss pain management options and medications?
+Other worthwhile questions include: Is he or she willing to discuss pain management options and medications?
 The same goes for sleep.
-Also, will the doctor have time in their schedule to see you every six to eight weeks for the first few months?
+Also, do they have time to see you every six to eight weeks?
+This is important during the first few months to get your symptoms under control.

 Patient Advocates

-Due to cognitive dysfunction, patients often want to know if they can bring in a trusted friend or spouse to help them remember what was said or instructed.
-Doctors sometimes view a third party as time consuming because it can slow down the rhythm of the visit, particularly the initial visit.
+Due to cognitive dysfunction, patients often want to bring a spouse or friend to help them remember what was said.
+Yet, doctors sometimes view a third party as time-consuming.
+A third person also slows down the rhythm of the visit, particularly the initial one.

 “You may wish to inquire about this on your first visit,” says Uslan.
 “I certainly would never hire a physician who blatantly said, ‘No.’ But I wouldn’t make this a main “litmus” test.
-You may know how to be pleasant, respectful, and courteous as a patient, but does your friend or family member?
+You may know how to be pleasant and courteous as a patient, but what about your friend or family member?
 Just clarify this issue with your doctor first.”

 Bad Signs

 “If you notice during the course of your visit that the doctor doesn’t give you time to talk, doesn’t read your history, doesn’t give you time to ask questions, and doesn’t ask if you understand what they are saying—that all counts against him,” says Podell.
-“This caveat is true for any doctor, but especially so for people with moderate to severe fibromyalgia who have many symptoms.”
+“When trying to select a doctor, this caveat is always true, but especially so for people with fibromyalgia who have many symptoms.”

 “Avoid irritable or arrogant doctors” says Uslan.
 “Working with fibromyalgia is a humbling experience for a provider.
-If you find they are the type of physician who needs to ‘get it right’ and ‘know the answer’ or ‘fix it,’ then they probably aren’t going to do well with fibromyalgia.
-Also, be careful that the physician doesn’t make generalized or bigoted statements about anything, but especially about fibromyalgia.”
+If you find they are the type of doctor who needs to ‘get it right’ and ‘know the answer’ or ‘fix it,’ then they probably aren’t going to do well with fibromyalgia.
+Also, be careful that the doctor doesn’t make generalized comments about anything, but especially about fibromyalgia.”

-“A sure sign of ‘burnout’ or incompatibility with handling conditions about fibromyalgia are statements such as, ‘fibromyalgia patients always …’, or anything that characterizes a fibromyalgia patient in a negative way,” says Uslan.
-“Physicians can have experiences that some fibromyalgia patients are demanding or never satisfied, but they shouldn’t make that assumption for all fibromyalgia patients.”
+“A sure sign of ‘burnout’ or incompatibility with handling conditions like fibromyalgia are statements such as, ‘fibromyalgia patients always …’, or anything that characterizes a fibromyalgia patient in a negative way,” says Uslan.
+“Physicians can have experiences that some fibromyalgia patients are demanding or never satisfied.
+But still, they shouldn’t assume this applies to all patients.”

 “Also, take note of the waiting room and how the front office staff handles patients or interacts on the phone.
 A poorly managed staff is not the place to receive care for fibromyalgia.”
 These days, many doctor’s offices are not even set up to answer calls from patients.
 Instead, they have answering machines that say they are busy helping other patients and will get back to you.
 This arrangement is not a good match for a person with fibromyalgia.